nahratzah/ilias_async/documentation/promise.md

 	};

 A default constructed promise is uninitialized (thus allowing copying/moving existing promises into existing variables).
 When an initialized promise is copied, both promises refer to the same shared state.
-A new, initialized promise can be constructed by calling '''promise<Type>::create()'''.
+A new, initialized promise can be constructed by calling ```promise<Type>::create()```.

 	template<typename T>
 	class promise